offalynne/Input/docs/latest/Platform-Quirks.md

 - Due to GameMaker's handling of the Android controller stack, some gamepads do not have functional dpad mappings.

-- Switch Joycons are not properly handled by some versions of the Android kernel.
+- Switch JoyCons are not properly handled by some versions of the Android kernel.
 As a result, they are not supported in some circumstances.

 &nbsp;